FREQUENTLY ASKED QUESTIONS

 Where Should I Stay During Bootcamp?

-To ensure your prompt arrival at 8 am each day, we encourage you to select lodging within a reasonable distance of the Oxley College of Health and Natural Sciences Building.
-Special pricing is available to ABSN bootcamp participants through Ambassador Hotel and La Quinta Inn & Suites By Wyndham Tulsa Downtown .
+To ensure your prompt arrival at 8 a.m. each day, we encourage you to select lodging within a reasonable distance of the Oxley College of Health and Natural Sciences Building.
+Special pricing is available to ABSN bootcamp participants through Ambassador Hotel and La Quinta Inn & Suites By Wyndham Tulsa Downtown.
 Please contact the hotel directly for details.

 What’s the Purpose of the Bootcamp?